Prosecutor urges reform after charging NY speaker with corruption

-NEW YORK (Reuters) - The top federal prosecutor in Manhattan said on Friday he hoped that criminal charges brought against New York state Assembly Speaker Sheldon Silver would mark a “turning point for reform” to stop rampant corruption in the state’s capital.
+NEW YORK, Jan 23 (Reuters) - The top federal prosecutor in Manhattan said on Friday he hoped that criminal charges brought against New York state Assembly Speaker Sheldon Silver would mark a “turning point for reform” to stop rampant corruption in the state’s capital.

 Manhattan U.S. Attorney Preet Bharara said New Yorkers should be angry that the capital, Albany, houses “one of the most corrupt governments in the nation,” with lawmakers more likely to be arrested than tossed out of office by voters.